HandsOnDataViz/book/peer/2-chart-2-notes.md

-# Section 2 Chart 2 Peer Review Sample
+# Section 2 Chart 2 Peer Review Sample, with Notes

 Nations with the highest percentage of female students enrolled in Data Visualization for All are the Ukraine (51 percent) and Turkey (47 percent), based on preliminary data for those with high enrollment levels (25 or more students).